 My last class in Rome and it was full of students from all corners of Italy – Sardinia, Scilly, Milan, Florence, Venice etc. Day three is always easier as everyone knows the ropes.
 We were using Madeira cakes, which are very different to the cream-filled cakes that most Italians are used to.
 But the samples that we passed around proved popular.
 So much so, that I kept noticing students helping themselves to their off cuts of cake as their handbags gradually took shape.

-It is a wonderful process to see a square cake gradually, slowly, carefully change into a shape that no longer resembles a traditional cake.
+It is a wonderful process to see a square cake gradually, slowly, carefully change into a shape that no longer resembles a traditional cake but a handbag.

 Well done everyone – until next time